backyardbiomech/qtiConverter/README.md

 ## Installation and basic usage

-1. Download the zip `atiConverterApp.app.zip` file and un-zip it
+1. Download the zip `qtiConverterApp.app.zip` file and un-zip it
 2. Save the uncompressed application on the Desktop or somewhere else easily accessible
 3. Once you've created your text file and organized images, just drag your text file onto the icon for the app to run it.